Professional liability insurance for dog sitters

 Contract drafting and documentation for your security

-Next to insurance, proper documentation is your most important tool for risk minimisation.
-Sign a written care agreement with every client.
-This should clearly outline the obligations of both parties.
-Document all peculiarities of the dog, such as known incompatibilities or behavioural issues.
-Always request proof of the owner's existing dog owner's liability insurance.
-Comprehensive documentation can be crucial in proving your diligence in the event of damage.
-This way, you create a professional and legally solid foundation for your work.
+In addition to insurance, careful documentation is your most important tool for minimising risk.
+Conclude a written care agreement with every client.
+This should clearly define the responsibilities of both parties.
+Record all special characteristics of the dog, such as known intolerances or behavioural issues.
+Always ask to see proof of the owner's existing dog liability insurance.
+Complete documentation can be crucial in the event of a claim in demonstrating your diligence.
+This creates a professional and legally sound basis for your work.

 Your individual risk analysis